How Is Your Website Like a Lemonade Stand?

 Also, create opportunities to interact with your website’s visitors.
 Offer a “grab book”.
 That is an e-book that people sign up to get from you.
 InterNACHI has a great grab book.
-In fact, if you go to our home page, you will see that we offer one too.
-This is a great way to give the client something useful, while giving you an opportunity to interact with them.
+In fact, if you go to our homepage, you will see that we offer one too.
+This is a great way to give the client something

 There are several other ways to stop sitting behind your website and using the way it should be used.
 For instance, offer specials on your websites occasionally.
 For example, offer a $25 coupon and create a quick web page for it.
 Then run a Facebook ad that links to that page.
 Also, get existing clients to visit your site to sign agreements, get their reports, whatever it happens to be – get people to go and interact with your website.

 Also, use your blog.
 If you have current information on your blog, it will show that you care about your business and about your trade.
 Blogs are also great for your SEO.